magmo/apps/packages/tictactoe/notes/app_logic.md

   }
 }
 ```
-which is an expression of the core game logic of RPS.
+which is an expression of the core game logic of RPS, and reproduces (essentially) the corresponding function written into the smart contract.

+> The app and/or wallet obviously need to be aware of (or perhaps even *precisely mirror*) the functions enshrined in the smart contracts.
+There are several possibilities for achieving this, including emulating solidity from within javascript or by making a read-only call to a contract that has been deployed to a blockchain.

-To infer which player has won in TTT, me must keep track of which player is crosses, since as discussed above this is not fixed in any given channel (or though it is of course fixed for the duration of a round).
+In the front end TTT app, me must keep track of which player is crosses, since as discussed above this is not fixed in any given channel (or though it is of course fixed for the duration of a round).
+It is not necessary to include this information in the state of the channel itself.

 To get into the draw position, we will require the board to be full.
 Only Xs can do this, since they always move first.